 Step it up to Business class and you’ll enjoy your first two checked bags free with a larger weight allowance of up to 70 pounds.
 First-class passengers are entitled to three checked bags at a maximum of 70 pounds each.

 Regardless of your fare booked, checked bags may not measure greater than 35.5″ x 29.5″ x 16″.
 When measuring your bags to ensure they’re not too large, be sure to include any handles, luggage wheels, or other accessories in your measurements.
 Overweight and oversized bags will be assessed additional fees on British Airways.

 Carry-On Allowances and Fees

 All ticketed passengers on British Airways are entitled to bring one handbag and one standard carry-on bag free of charge.
 Personal items may measure no greater than 16″ x 12″ x 6″ and weigh no greater than 50 pounds, whereas standard carry-ons can be a bit larger at a maximum of 22″ x 18″ x 10″ and 50 pounds.
 The exception to this is for flights to or from Brazil, which have a slightly larger personal item allowance of 18″ x 14″ x 8″.

-Be sure that your carry-ons conform to these measurements and weights prior to your flight.
+Be sure that your carry-on luggage conforms to these measurements and weights prior to your flight.
 If your bag is too big, you will be asked to check it at the gate and will be required to pay any applicable fees for doing so.